 For his efforts, he has also been named the recipient of the 2020 College of Liberal Arts and Sciences Distinguished Service Award, which recognizes alumni, faculty and friends of the college who have demonstrated outstanding service or academic contributions that further the educational mission of the college.

 “Rick Phillips has not only helped to shape a range of media industries over his impressive career, but his leadership on the Greenlee advisory council has helped to shape the Greenlee School into what is it today.
-I am pleased we can celebrate his dedication and accomplishments with this well-earned and prestigious award,” said Michael Dahlstrom, interim director of the Greenlee School.
+I am pleased we can celebrate his dedication and accomplishments with this well-earned and prestigious award,” said Michael Dahlstrom, director of the Greenlee School.

 Phillips is a former President of the Central Iowa Chapter of the Public Relations Society of America.
 Phillips also served his industry as a Board member of the Insurance Public Relations Council and as Chairman of the Communications Committee of the Insurance Information Institute.
 He holds the APR (Accredited, Public Relations) designation from the Public Relations Society of America.
 Phillips is a former member of the Arthur W. Page Society and also The Seminar, two select international membership organizations for senior public relations and communications executives.

 “I’m honored to be selected as the 2020 recipient of the James W. Schwartz award from the Greenlee School of Journalism and Communication.
 This is such a prestigious award and receiving it is truly one of the highlights of my career.
 Like so many Greenlee alums, I owe much of my success to the outstanding foundation I was given here.
 Greenlee’s ongoing mission of training leaders in journalism, advertising and public relations has never been more important than it is today.
 And it’s such an honor to join all the previous recipients who learned their craft at Greenlee,” Phillips said.